-- Examine how knowledge of the elements can be used to explain the properties of matter.
-Some of the areas that are studied include: elements and the periodic table, metals, ionic and covalent compounds. - Examines how the versatility of non-metals can be explained.
-Some of the areas that are studied include: materials from molecules, carbon lattices and carbon nanomaterials, organic compounds, polymers. - Communicate findings from a self-selected research investigation into materials. - Relate the position of elements in the periodic table to their properties, investigate the structures and properties of compounds, and calculate mole quantities. - Investigate and explain the properties of carbon lattices and molecular substances with reference to their structures and bonding, use systematic nomenclature to name organic compounds, and explain how polymers can be designed. - Apply and extend knowledge and skills to investigate a selected question related to materials.
+- Examine how knowledge of the elements can be used to explain the properties of matter. - Examines how the versatility of non-metals can be explained. - Communicate findings from a self-selected research investigation into materials. - Relate the position of elements in the periodic table to their properties, investigate the structures and properties of compounds, and calculate mole quantities. - Investigate and explain the properties of carbon lattices and molecular substances with reference to their structures and bonding, use systematic nomenclature to name organic compounds, and explain how polymers can be designed. - Apply and extend knowledge and skills to investigate a selected question related to materials.